mxashlynn/Yurivania-0/README.md

 # Known Issues ⚠️

 1. You have to hop up the stairs rather than walk up them, and their collision isn't great.
 It's too easy to fall off.
-2. There is a glitch sometimes causing emote bubbles to hang around longer than they should.
-3. The soul energy mini game isn't implemented yet.
-4. The music isn't implemented yet.
-5. I haven't had time to balance the difficulty yet.

 Please report any other issues you find!